htammen/openui5-licensecode_input/README.md

 An OpenUI5 library to enter a license code, registration code or ...

+## Description

+This control enables you to split the input of a lengthly structured user input into a number of small chunks.
+Often your user has to enter a registration code, license code, security code, ... which consists of a lengthly string with a lot of special characters ($%&-...).
+Lets assume the code has 16 characters and looks like this:
+`A§$%G_()#Rjy%6/_`
+It's most likely that the user will fail one or more times and get's in a bad mood even before using your software.
+It's much easier to enter the string in 4 chunks of 4 characters:
+`A§$%` - `G_()` - `#Rjy` - `%6/_`

+The `licensecode_input` control helps you with this.
+You define how many chunks you need and how many characters each chunk contains and the control create the number of inner controls with a corresponding maxlength property.
+In the end you (as a developer) ask the control for the value and get the data of the chunks as the lengthly string you need.

+_Of course there is the `sap.m.MaskInput` which does something similar.
+But that control always needs a placeholder character which than can't be part of the license code.
+In my customer application I needn't a control without this restriction.
+Btw. my control is a bit more responsive cause it wraps the inner controls into new lines if there is not enough space_

 ## Demo

 You can check out a live demo here: